Rurouni Kenshin: The Final: Filming

 This fourth entry was produced at the same period of time with the fifth entry.
 The film started shooting on November 4, 2018, and finished on June 28, 2019.
 Large-scale shooting for more than 7 months was carried out at 43 locations nationwide, including Kyoto, Nara, Shiga, Mie, Hyogo, Kumamoto, Hiroshima, Tochigi, Saitama, Shizuoka, Osaka, and Nagano.
 It utilized a total of 6,000 extras.
-During shooting of the film, Satoh faced the major difficulty of doing scenes where Kenshin battles a large amount of enemies by himself.
+During shooting of the film, Satoh faced the major difficulty of doing scenes where Kenshin battles a large number of enemies by himself.
 There were several turns of the camera as these fights occurred in order to make the battles more appealing which made it more tiring than one on one battles but at the cost of becoming more tired.
 The final battle between Kenshin and Enishi had to be remade several times because Satoh got exhausted of moving four times in total.
 Satoh praised Arata's work as Enishi as he made the antagonist terrifying to the point the comical Kenshin acts with more tension in response to his threats which made him drop the signature sound effect "Oro".
 Arata also praised Satoh's works as he carried the franchise across several years in the live-action films.